denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

 - Seaborn: A Python data visualization library based on Matplotlib, providing a high-level interface for drawing attractive and informative statistical graphics.
 - Scikit-learn: A Python machine learning library offering simple and efficient data mining and analysis tools.

+### Data Cleaning/Preparation
+In the initial data preparation phase, we performed the following tasks:
+1. Data loading and inspection.
+2. Handling missing values.
+3. Data cleaning and formatting.

+### Exploratory Data Analysis
+-